-5.6 Core Assessment Description: Final Exam
+5.8 Core Assessment Description: Final Exam

-5.6.1 Purpose of the Final Exam
+5.8.1 Purpose of the Final Exam

 In the final exam, we are interested in your learning and the way you approach a problem.
 The questions will be designed to test your understanding of the main concepts.
 Therefore, partial credit will be given when you have solved parts of the problem correctly.
 Showing your work allows us to assess whether you are on the right track.
-The final exam will cover Chapters 9 and 10 (but knowledge of previous chapters is assumed).
-In any subsequent statistics course, you will need to know the material from Chapters 9 and 10 and how to apply it.
+The final exam will primarily cover Chapter 10 plus some questions from Chapter 9.
+(Knowledge of previous chapters is assumed.)
+In any subsequent statistics course, you will need to know the material from Chapters 9 & 10 and how to apply it.
 Without this information, you will be at a disadvantage in any subsequent statistics course that you may take.
-For example, hypothesis testing is widely used, and you need to understand this material.
+Hypothesis testing is widely used, and you need to understand this material.
 Future classes are not likely to give exams online through MyOpenMath, which provides a nice structure about the steps involved to solve a problem.
 Therefore, we want to mimic what you would see in a followup course which would require you to write everything down by hand.